 A lymphoedema physiotherapist can help you with the symptoms of lymphatic dysfunction and empower you to take control of your condition.
 Lymphoedema physiotherapists can assist with:

-- Limb volume differences
+- Limb volume differences due to swelling

 - Restricted movement of limbs

 - Management of axilla web syndrome and cording

 - Education about and prescription of safe and appropriate exercises for lymphoedema

 - Education and development of long term management plans

 - Early intervention for lymphoedema to prevent progression to clinical lymphoedema